 We provide students with a core textbook and topic checklists in the Lower School.

 At GCSE, Physics is a core subject in the curriculum and is taught by subject specialists in our fully equipped laboratories.
 Students begin the Edexcel IGCSE course in Year 9 and the majority of students will continue to follow this course in Year 10 and 11.
 During the course, students learn about mechanics, thermal physics, waves, nuclear physics, space and electricity.
 The IGCSE is a challenging but interesting course and an ideal foundation for A Level.

-In Year 10, a few students will be given the opportunity to follow the AQA GCSE Science course which allows additional support to be given.
+In Year 10 a small group of students will be selected to follow the AQA (Trilogy) Combined Science route to GCSE, the same course followed by the majority of students countrywide, and which allows additional support to be provided.

 Trips, activities and clubs